yunoprogramming/home-labs-help-desk/README.md

 🌐 Networking (coming soon)
 Labs related to IP addressing, DNS, DHCP, firewall rules, subnetting, and network simulation using tools like Cisco Packet Tracer or GNS3.

-⚙️ PowerShell & Automation (coming soon)
+🤖 Scripting & Automation (coming soon)
 Command-line automation labs focused on scripting with PowerShell and Bash to reduce manual work in IT environments.